goblinfactory/progress-bar/README.md

 Draft port to netstandard for discussion.
 Still need to port the tests.
 Includes a mini port of some of Konsole interfaces.

+**CURRENTLY DOES NOT WORK CORRECTLY ON MAC!
+Busy investigating workaround!**

 ## Notes